Aadidayal/restaurant-/README.md

-# Rahul Sir Da Dhaba Website
+# The Spice Route Website

 A modern, responsive restaurant website built with React.js, Node.js, Express, MongoDB Atlas, and CSS with user authentication.